 With our corporate headquarters and manufacturing units located in Mumbai, India. we pride ourselves in working closely with a network of global distributors in various countries.
 Currently we are catering to our customers in US, Canada, Spain, Italy, Australia and New Zealand.

-To better serve our customers, we offer thermoplastic sheets in a wide variety of sizes and patterns, as well as customized "Run-to-Size" dimensions, special patterns and thicknesses.
+From manufacturing through customized product offerings, packing, shipping and order tracking, TAGLUS is committed to delivering the highest quality products and service to its customers around the world.
+To better serve our customers, we offer thermoplastic sheets in a wide variety of sizes, colors and patterns, as well as customized "Run-to-Size" dimensions, special patterns and thicknesses.
 Besides, we also use automated order and shipping tracking systems to provide customers with up-to-the-minute order information.

 |Hard Polymer||Soft Polymer|